Choa Chu Kang Road: Old Choa Chu Kang Road

-The second and much longer section starts from Sungei Tengah Road all the way to the SAFTI Live Firing Area at Jalan Sungei Poyan, in the vicinity of National Shooting Centre.
+The second and much longer section starts from Sungei Tengah Road all the way to the SAFTI Live Firing Area and SAFTI City Urban Training Facility at Jalan Sungei Poyan, in the vicinity of National Shooting Centre.
 It is named Old Choa Chu Kang Road (旧蔡厝港路).
 On 1994, with the partial closure of Choa Chu Kang Road, it was amended via Sungei Tengah Road for the construction of Kranji Expressway.